WICG/focus-visible/README.md

 }
 ```

-If there are elements which should always have a focus ring shown,
-authors may explicitly add the `focus-ring` class.
-If explicitly added, it will not be removed on `blur`.
+Note that `.focus-ring` will *always* be removed on blur,
+so authors should not explicitly add this class.

 ## Rationale